dereuromark/cakephp-data/README.md

 ### Possible Dependencies

 - Tools plugin
+- CakeDC search plugin (optional, if you want basic filtering)

 ## Disclaimer
 Use at your own risk.
 Please provide any fixes or enhancements via issue or better pull request.